kemitchell/writing.kemitchell.com/_posts/2015-08-15-index-card-contracts.md

 ## A Thought Experiment

 Imagine it's 1930.
-You head am urban business law firm.
+You head an urban business law firm.
 You meet a man downtown who runs a back-office services firm.
 He offers to provide as many administrative assistants as you require, twenty-four hours a day, seven days a week, for the present-day equivalent of $100 per month.

 There is a catch.
 None of the assistants read or speak English.
 They can recognize and even copy English characters, but haven't the faintest what they mean.
 The assistants can be trained by demonstration to follow rules by rote, which they do at breakneck speed and without error.
 Once trained to perform a task, any assistant can train any other, in their own mysterious but evidently precise native tongue.
 That is all they can do for the price.